Monarchy of Tuvalu: Executive

-One of the main duties of the Crown is to appoint a prime minister, who thereafter heads the Cabinet of Tuvalu and advises the monarch or governor-general on how to execute their executive powers over all aspects of government operations and foreign affairs.
-The monarch's, and thereby the viceroy's role is almost entirely symbolic and cultural, acting as a symbol of the legal authority under which all governments and agencies operate, while the Cabinet directs the use of the Royal Prerogative, which includes the privilege to declare war, and maintain the King's peace, as well as to summon and prorogue parliament and call elections.
-However, it is important to note that the Royal Prerogative belongs to the Crown and not to any of the ministers, though it might have sometimes appeared that way, and the constitution allows the governor-general to unilaterally use these powers in relation to the dismissal of a prime minister, dissolution of parliament, and removal of a judge in exceptional, constitutional crisis situations.
+The prime minister, who heads the Cabinet of Tuvalu, is responsible for advising the monarch or governor-general on how to execute their executive powers over all aspects of government operations and foreign affairs.
+The monarch's, and thereby the viceroy's, role is almost entirely symbolic and cultural, acting as a symbol of the legal authority under which all governments and agencies operate, while the Cabinet directs the use of the royal prerogative, which includes the privilege to declare war and maintain the King's peace, as well as to summon and prorogue parliament and call elections.
+However, it is important to note that the royal prerogative belongs to the Crown and not to any of the ministers; though, it might have sometimes appeared that way, and the constitution allows the governor-general to unilaterally use these powers in relation to the dismissal of a prime minister, dissolution of parliament, and removal of a judge in exceptional, constitutional crisis situations.
 There are also a few duties which are specifically performed by the monarch, such as appointing the governor-general.

-The governor-general, to maintain the stability of the Tuvaluan government, appoints as prime minister the individual most likely to maintain the support of the Parliament of Tuvalu.
-The governor-general additionally appoints a Cabinet, at the direction of the prime minister.
+The prime minister is elected by the Parliament of Tuvalu in accordance with section 64 of the constitution, with the governor-general calling a meeting of parliament to elect a new prime minister after each general election and in the event of a vacancy.
+The governor-general appoints a Cabinet at the direction of the prime minister.
 The monarch is informed by his viceroy of the acceptance of the resignation of a prime minister and the swearing-in of a new prime minister and other members of the ministry, and he remains fully briefed through regular communications from his Tuvaluan ministers.
 Members of various executive agencies and other officials, such as High Court justices, are also appointed by the Crown.

 Foreign affairs

-The Royal Prerogative further extends to foreign affairs: the governor-general ratifies treaties, alliances, and international agreements.
-As with other uses of the Royal Prerogative, no parliamentary approval is required.
-However, a treaty cannot alter the domestic laws of Tuvalu; an Act of Parliament is necessary in such cases.
-The governor-general, on behalf of the monarch, also accredits Tuvaluan High Commissioners and ambassadors and receives diplomats from foreign states.
-In addition, the issuance of passports falls under the Royal Prerogative and, as such, all Tuvaluan passports are issued in the name of the monarch.
+The royal prerogative further extends to foreign affairs: the governor-general ratifies treaties, alliances, and international agreements.
+As with other uses of the royal prerogative, no parliamentary approval is required.
+However, a treaty cannot alter the domestic laws of Tuvalu; an act of Parliament is necessary in such cases.
+The governor-general, on behalf of the monarch, also accredits Tuvaluan high commissioners and ambassadors and receives diplomats from foreign states.
+In addition, the issuance of passports falls under the royal prerogative and, as such, all Tuvaluan passports are issued in the name of the monarch.
 The first page of a Tuvaluan passport reads: